 Canonical tags help you resolve one of the most important SEO issues – duplicate content.

-If you have exact (or similar) content on different web pages (even on different websites), duplicate content issues may arise, ultimately affecting the search engine performance of your website.
+If you have exact (or similar) content on different web pages (even on different websites), duplicate content issues may arise, ultimately affecting your website’s search engine performance.

 Hence, I decided to compile a beginner-friendly guide to using canonical tags.
 This is a step-by-step explanation of everything related to canonical tags – what, why, when, where, and how.

 Let’s begin right away.

 - How to use a canonical tag?

 - Canonical tag best practices

 - Use one canonical tag per web page.

 - Always use absolute URLs instead of relative URLs

 - Stick to either HTTP or HTTPS (Prefer HTTPS, though)